dell-cloud-marketplace/docker-redis/README.md

       Please remember to change the above password as soon as possible!
     ========================================================================

-In this case, `5elsT6KtjrqVtOitprnDm7M9Vgz0MGgu` is the password set.
+In this case, `5elsT6KtjrqVtOitprnDm7M9Vgz0MGgu` is the password.
 You can then connect to Redis:

     redis-cli -a 5elsT6KtjrqVtOitprnDm7M9Vgz0MGgu

 Or by explicitly specifying the host and port

     redis-cli -a 5elsT6KtjrqVtOitprnDm7M9Vgz0MGgu -h 127.0.0.1 -p 6379

-Done!
-You can test your Redis deployment by setting a few key/value pairs with the following command:
+Test your Redis deployment by setting and getting a key/value pair, as follows:

-     set <key_name> <value>
+    set key1 "123"
+    get key1

 ### Advanced Example 1
-If you want to use a preset password instead of a random generated one, you can set the environment variable `REDIS_PASS` to your specific password when running the container:
+If you want to use a preset password instead of a random generated one, you can set the environment variable `REDIS_PASS` to a specific password when running the container:

     sudo docker run -d -p 6379:6379 -e REDIS_PASS="mypass" --name redis dell/redis

 You can now test your deployment:

     redis-cli -a mypass

 ### Advanced Example 2
 Redis facilitates a LRU cache.
 In order to run Redis as a cache that will delete older entries when the memory fills up, you will need to provide the following additional environment variables: